Abhinandanparhi/application/README.md

-#  update application adding a developer  a story
+#  update application adding a developer  A story

-# update  application addign developer A story